CMAP-REPOS/LUI-wiki/field_guide_index.md

 pages for guidance on these topics.

 {: .highlight }
 > We are slowly working on updating the field guide to remove outdated information such as reference layers.
-Please bear with us until it is complete, and treat those reference with caution.
+Please bear with us until it is complete, and treat those references with caution.
 The principles of assigmnent are still valid!

 ## [Residential (1100 series)](./1100_Residential.md)